-Fire safety is something that should be applied to every member of the family should know your home’s escape plan, pets included.
-You’ve likely talked to your spouse and other family members about what to do in the case of an emergency, but have you also factored your pets into the equation as well?
+Every member of the family should know your home’s escape plan, pets included.
+You’ve likely talked to your spouse and other family members about what to do in the event of an emergency, but have you also factored your pets into the equation as well?
 The United States Fire Administration estimates that 500,000 pets are affected annually by fires.
 Before your smoke detector system alerts you of a fire, here’s what you should know about including your pet into your fire safety plan.

 Include Your Pets in Your Escape Plan

 Pets should have their own safety plan in case of an emergency.
 What family member is in charge of making sure your pet escapes safely?
-This should probably be an adult.
-To make the process easier after your smoke detector alarms, keep your pets near entrances.
-This allows for an easier evacuation process because you know exactly where your pet will be and can easily communicate their location to firefighters to find them.
+This should be an adult.
 Collars should be on your pet at all times and if leashes are necessary, make sure they are easily accessible.
 However, in the event of an emergency, your number on priority should be escaping safely.
 Never return into a burning building or house to rescue your pet if they were not able to escape with you, instead alert the fire fighters.

 Pet-Alert Window Cling

 Investing in a pet-alert window cling and writing down the number of pets inside your house can save rescuers a lot of time if there is an emergency.
 This way, they know exactly what they are looking for.
 If the number of pets in your home changes, keep the window cling updated.

 Practice Makes Perfect

 Prevent Pets from Starting Fires

 Believe it or not, pets are capable of accidentally starting fires.
 Pets have a general curiosity, causing them to explore candles, appliances and even fireplaces.
-Don’t leave your pet unattended and consider investing in flameless candles.
-Keep them away from fire-starting hazards at all times.
+Don’t leave your pet unattended around fire hazards and try to keep them away from these hazards at all times.